ckaestne/modernpassing/src/2d-advanced.md

-**6-count popcorn.** One of several one-sided *popcorn* patterns, named after the trelfs that pop up on alternating sides.
-Can also be thrown with heff-heff instead of trelf-self.
-Again, notice that, conventionally, we again throw the doubles straight and passer B starts with the left hand (but often skips the first self).
+**6-count popcorn.** This is one of several one-sided *popcorn* patterns -- named after the trelfs that pop up on alternating sides.
+It can also be thrown with heff-heff instead of trelf-self, which many find easier to learn.
+Again, notice that, conventionally, we again throw the double passes straight and passer B starts with the left hand (but often skips the first self).

-<sync style='{"flipStraightCrossing": true}'>4p33353,3534p33</sync>
+<sync style=''>4px33353,!3534px33</sync>

 <crossreference>See [5-count popcorn with heffs](4d-4hsw-heffs.md) and [5-count popcorn with trelfs](4f-4hsw-trelfs.md) for ambidextrous versions.</crossreference>